AD006/SQL-Injection-Detection-Using-ML/README.md

 * This is the basic understanding of How SQLi queries are used to get access to the database.
 For more information visit : [SQL Injection](https://www.w3schools.com/sql/sql_injection.asp)

 ## Data Collection
 The set of normal and injected queries are collected from open source service named as Kaggle.
-In this dataset 10000 random normal(legitimate) queries, about 5000 Injected queries and 800 Plain queries are collected to train the ML models.
+This dataset contains two columns: Query, label.
+Label column contains 1 and 0 values.
+Where 1 represents that Particular Query that can get access to database i.e SQLI query and 0 represents that can not get access to database i.e it can be Normal Sql query or plain text.

 ## Machine Learning
 It is a Supervised Machine Learning(classification) task.
-Algorithms considered to train the dataset in this project are:
-* Decision Tree
-* Random Forest
-* Adaboost
-* XGBoost
-* Gradient Boosting Machine
-* Light Gradient Boosting Machine
-* Autoencoder Neural Network
-* Support Vector Machines

 ## Refrences
 * [Detection of SQL Injection Attack Using Machine](https://www.mdpi.com/2624-800X/2/4/39/pdf)